Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 2. Approximately 6.3 million companion animals enter U.S. shelters each year.

-Knowing that more than 6 million companion animals are in shelters is heartbreaking, but there is a little light at the end of the tunnel.
+Knowing that more than 6 million companion animals are in shelters is heartbreaking, but there is light at the end of the tunnel.
 It’s estimated that there’s been a decline from 7.2 million cats and dogs entering shelters since 2011.

 3. Approximately 4.1 million shelter animals are adopted yearly.